nrinaudo/kantan.csv/_tut/error_handling.md

 This is achieved in an entirely safe way, validated at compile time.

-Note that we're using types from a previously unseen package, `kantan.codecs`.
-This contains a lot of shared code between various kantan libraries, and our [`ReadResult`] is simply a type alias for [`Result`] with hard-coded type parameters.
-This can be ignored most of the time, but "advanced" error handling requires us to get closer to the metal.

 ## Fail if at least one row fails to decode
 When not streaming data, a good option is to fail if a single row fails to decode - turn a